Islamabad Marriott Hotel bombing: Explosives used

 Government advisor Rehman Malik said RDX and TNT were used in the attack.
 Approximately 600 kg of RDX was mixed with TNT (Torpex or H6) and a mixture of mortar and ammunition to increase the explosive capacity.
 Aluminium powder was also mixed with the material to further enhance this capability.
 Torpex is about 50 percent more powerful than TNT by weight.
 The blast was heard for many miles throughout the capital.

 "Delay switches" might also have been used.
 Guards were first alerted by a minor blast, which was followed by the much larger explosion about four minutes later.

 Video of the attack

 The Pakistani government released the CCTV footage of the attack at a press conference saying that a six-wheeled dumper truck filled with explosives and an accelerant pulled up at the gate and first caught fire before exploding a few minutes later.

 Hashwani claim

-Sadruddin Hashwani, the owner of Islamabad Marriott Hotel, alleged that President Asif Ali Zardari might have been involved in the attack, citing his old rivalry with the President.
+Sadruddin Hashwani, the owner of Islamabad Marriott Hotel, alleged that the Pakistani President at the time, Asif Ali Zardari might have been involved in the attack, citing his old rivalry with the President.